 Test Procedures and Policies

-- The online application requires test-takers to upload a valid passport or another official government ID with a current, clear photo.
-The name and date of birth included in the ID must be readable by English speakers.
+• The online application requires test-takers to upload a passport or another official identification document (e.g., a national ID card, a driver’s license, or a refugee document).
+Your name and date of birth must be readable by English speakers, and the photo in the ID must be up-to-date.
+Image files (.png or .jpg) work best.

-- Test-takers need to schedule the two parts of the CEPT Full Academic Test within two weeks of each other.
+• Test-takers need to schedule the two parts of the CEPT Full Academic Test within two weeks of each other.
+This means both appointments should be as close to each other as possible.
 Appointments for the Academic Skills Test are available 24/7/365 and appointments for the Communication Skills Test are available on weekdays in pre-determined slots in the morning, afternoon, and evening until 5:15pm (AZ time).

 Score Report

-- In the case of any plagiarism, cheating, assistance, or non-conforming with test procedures, the test will be voided and no score report will be issued.
+• In the case of any plagiarism, cheating, assistance, copying of the test content (including your own writing) or non-conforming with test procedures, the test will be voided and no score report will be issued.
 The test-taker may also be prohibited from re-taking the test in the future.

-- For each attempt, test-takers need to apply and pay the testing fee again.
+• For each attempt, test-takers need to apply and pay the testing fee again.
+If this is not your first time, please select "returning test-taker" during the registration process.

 Questions